-There have been at least three deaths to date relating to e-scooters, and numerous injuries, including a significant number of life-changing head injuries.
-However, the data is sparse and disconnected.
-Through proactive research of all major media platforms, including the use of three different monitoring systems to gain automatic updates, PACTS is recording key information about e-scooter incidents and making it publicly accessible.
+Through collaboration with the police and NHS as well as proactive monitoring of all major media platforms to gain automatic updates, PACTS is recording key information about e-scooter incidents and making it publicly accessible.
 We know it is incomplete but, in the absence of official data, it may be the best available.

-Our latest data available for 2021 to mid-July includes 52 collisions within the UK to date, in which there were 32 serious or fatal injuries, and 12 head injuries.
+Our latest data available for 2021 to mid-September includes over 130 injury-collisions within the UK to date, in which there were eight fatal and 51 serious injuries.
+This included 21 head injuries.
+In the previous two years (2019 and 2020) there were three deaths.
 The spreadsheet is freely available here.